-Mrs. MAO Phirak, Head of Securities Representatives
+Mrs. MAO Phirak VP & Head of Operations

 Born in 1981, obtained a master's degree of business administration majoring in finance from National University of Management, Phnom Penh, in November 2011.
 She graduated with bachelor degree major on Finance and Banking at National University of Management in 2003.
 She finished high school at Kampong Thom High School in 1998.
-Ms. Mao Phirak started working at ACLEDA Bank Plc. since 2004 and was promoted to Assistant Vice President & Assistant Manager of HR Development Unit of Human Resource Division in September 2007 and Assistant Vice President & Assistant Manager of Investment Relation Unit of Capital Market Division in January 2009.
+Mrs. Mao Phirak started working at ACLEDA Bank Plc. since 2004 and was promoted to Assistant Vice President & Assistant Manager of HR Development Unit of Human Resource Division in September 2007 and Assistant Vice President & Assistant Vice President & Assistant Manager of Investment Relation Unit of Capital Market Division in January 2009.
 She became the Head of Securities Representatives of ACLEDA Securities Plc. in March 2016.
+She became the Vice President & Head of Operations in April 2020.